luke1699/NSPanel-Custom/README.md

 # PROJECT INFORMTION
-This project was developed to add a board with 6 relays to the original Sonoff NS Panel to manage underfloor heating.
+This project was developed to add a board with 6 relays to the original Sonoff NS Panel to manage underfloor heating/cooling.

 # NSPanel Custom with HA Blueprint